Cyp9715/CPPReference/README.md

 I will check the compatibility and update repositories

+※ there are currently no plans to write Linux code.

 # 3. Introduce namespaces
 - cyp::command
     + You can use the command.
 Using commands and receiving command return values are concisely configured.